olatundeh/NextJsCRUDApp/README.md

 # Next.js CRUD Application with DummyJSON Integration

 This project demonstrates a basic CRUD (Create, Read, Update, Delete) application built with Next.js 13, integrating with the dummyJSON API for product data.
-It utilizes the Next.js App Router, Server Components, and SWR for state management and data fetching.
+It utilizes the Next.js App Router, Server Components, and SWR for state management and data fetching, Jest and React Testing Library for testing.

 ## Table of Contents